Unborn Victims of Violence Act: Support

 Anti-abortion organizations strongly supported the act.
 On July 3, 2003, the U.S. Judiciary Committee heard testimony for and against passage of the UVVA.
 Feminists for Life president Serrin Foster submitted her own testimony, as well as that of Sharon Rocha.
 In addition, Foster argued against passage of an alternative bill by Rep. Zoe Lofgren, which would have provided "additional punishment for certain crimes against women when the crimes cause an interruption in the normal course of their pregnancies" but not treated the unborn child as a second victim.
-"We are asking our elected representatives to honestly answer the question in the case of Laci Peterson and baby Conner," Foster asked.
-"Was there one victim or two?
+Foster said: "We are asking our elected representatives to honestly answer the question in the case of Laci Peterson and baby Conner.
+Was there one victim or two?
 Those who support the single-victim substitute would deny women justice."

 Opposition

 The Unborn Victims of Violence Act was strongly opposed by most abortion-rights organizations, on grounds that the U.S. Supreme Court's Roe v.
 Wade decision said that the human fetus is not a "person" under the Fourteenth Amendment to the U.S. Constitution, and that if the fetus were a Fourteenth Amendment "person", then they would have a constitutional right to life.
 The laws of 38 states also recognize the human fetus as the legal victim of homicide and often, other violent crimes during the entire period of prenatal development (27 states) or during part of the prenatal period (nine states).
 Legal challenges to these laws, arguing that they violate Roe v.
 Wade or other Supreme Court precedents, have been uniformly rejected by both the federal and the state courts, including the supreme courts of California, Pennsylvania, and Minnesota.

-Senator John Kerry, who was a main opponent of President George W. Bush in the 2004 presidential election, voted against the bill, saying, "I have serious concerns about this legislation because the law cannot simultaneously provide that a fetus is a human being and protect the right of the mother to choose to terminate her pregnancy."
+Senator John Kerry, who was the Democratic nominee in the 2004 presidential election, voted against the bill, saying, "I have serious concerns about this legislation because the law cannot simultaneously provide that a fetus is a human being and protect the right of the mother to choose to terminate her pregnancy."

 Some prominent legal scholars who strongly support Roe v.
 Wade, such as Walter Dellinger of Duke University Law School, Richard Parker of Harvard, and Sherry F. Colb of Rutgers Law School, have written that fetal homicide laws do not conflict with Roe v.
 Wade.

 A principle that allows language in law to not conflict with Roe, which logically should trigger Roe's "collapse" clause, was explained in Webster v.
 Reproductive Health Services, 492 US 490 (1989).
 Until such language becomes the basis for laws that specify penalties for abortion, the issue is not even before the court, of whether or not such language conflicts with Roe, and if so, which should be struck down.

 Representative Jerrold Nadler made a statement in voicing his opposition to a proposed federal law giving prenatal entities certain legal rights.
 The bill appears to contradict an important premise behind the constitutional right to seek an abortion: prenatal entities are not persons.